 Important note for TSM and Political Science & Geography students

 TSM students should remember that their other subject department will also have ERASMUS partner departments.
-TSM and PSG students can go on an ERASMUS exchange through either or their subject departments.
+TSM and PSG students can go on an Erasmus exchange through either of their subject departments.

 NB: PSG students should not currently consider Stockholm or Bordeaux as there are problems with enrolling for suitable Politics modules.

 For further information visit the Study Abroad and Student Exchange section.